LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

 Our algorithm requires memory to be allocated in the correct space for each kernel.
 As such, we distinguish between "host" and "kernel" memory allocators.
 The latter might be a ``host`` memory allocator, e.g. for sequential and OpenMP execution spaces.
 It might also be ``unified`` or ``device`` memory if run on GPUs.

-> :warning:  Axom's default memory allocator on devices is currently set to "unified" memory.
-In this example, we will use ``device`` memory for GPU-based execution spaces and explicitly move data to/from the device.

 We get the integer ID for the ``host_allocator`` and ``kernel_allocator`` as follows:
 ```cpp
   constexpr bool on_device = axom::execution_space<ExecSpace>::onDevice();